 - References

-Consent is essential because, in many jurisdictions, it is mandatory to get the candidate’s authorisation before carrying out the checks.
+Consent is essential because, in many jurisdictions, it is mandatory to get the candidate’s authorization before carrying out the checks.

 Identity checking is a process to make sure the candidate is the person they say they are.